leylabmpi/conda_env_setup/README.md

 `bash qiime_env_setup.sh`

+### Install tidyverse packages

+You can install the entire tidyverse with:

+`conda install -n MY_CONDA_ENV r-tidyverse`

+> Make sure to change "MY_CONDA_ENV" to the particular conda environment that you want to install it into (eg., "-n py3")

+If you don't need all of the packages, then use something like the following:

+`conda install -n MY_CONDA_ENV r-ggplot2 r-dplyr r-tidyr`

+> Make sure to change "MY_CONDA_ENV" to the particular conda environment that you want to install it into (eg., "-n py3")

 ### Install phyloseq R package

 The phyloseq R package is very useful for microbiome data analysis in R